The Training Opt-Out Becomes the Consent Interface

 That translation matters.
 Consent is not only a legal status.
 It is a designed experience.
 The placement of the option, the default state, the wording, the number of clicks, the account type, the regional rule, the age rule, the effect on old data, and the treatment of safety review all shape whether refusal is real.

 The old privacy notice was already weak because few people read it and fewer could negotiate it.
 The AI training toggle adds a new weakness.
 It can make extraction feel participatory while leaving the deepest questions unanswered: what exactly counts as training, which models are covered, which affiliates or subprocessors receive data, whether data already used can be removed, whether enterprise data is treated differently from consumer data, and whether the user can verify the result.
+The problem is continuous with the cookie-banner consent machine: the interface may record a signal without proving that the underlying bargain was understandable or fair.

 The Platform Default